What You Can Control During a Downturn

-It’s been a rocky start to the year.
-Through the first 10 days in May stocks are down about 15%, and bonds have dropped as well.
-Investors have concerns about inflation, rising interest rates, a potential downturn in the economy, and the war in Ukraine.
+During this challenging year in the markets, clients have expressed their concerns over inflation, rising interest rates, a downturn in the economy, and the war in Ukraine.
 It’s a lot to take in.

-But there is one enduring principle that will help investors navigate these rough times: Focus on what you can control.
+Sudden market downturns can be unsettling.
+But there is one enduring principle that will help investors navigate rough times: Focus on what you can control.

 You have control over your reaction.

 While you cannot control the market’s path, you can control how you react.
 You may be disappointed, but you shouldn’t be surprised that markets go down.

 Going back to 1926, stocks have gone down about 1 out of every 4 years.
 It wasn’t all that long ago, during the Great Financial Crisis of 2008-2009, that stocks dropped about 45%.
 So, it’s happened before, and it will happen again.
 But over the long-term, stocks have generated strong returns.
 During the last 10 years global stocks have annualized at about 8.1%.1

 Remember, you get paid for taking on risk.
 Stocks offer higher expected returns than cash or bonds precisely because they have higher risk.
 Those extra returns are called a “risk premium” and represent the added amount investors get paid for inevitable downturns and uncertainty.
 If stocks did not go down, there would be no risk premium and no added returns.